 You simply canâ€™t beat a good beet.
 If Jack Kerouac was the “King of the Beats”, then Detroit Dark Red is surely the “King of the Beetsâ€ť.
 The deep, rich color paired with the excellent flavor make this a must grow variety if youâ€™re a fan of beets.
 And donâ€™t forgetâ€”the greens make a great meal themselves!
 In most southern states, the Detroit Dark Red beet can be grown through the fall and into the winter months, while in states that will experience a hard freeze of the soil, theyâ€™ll need to wait until soil can be worked to be sown into your garden.
 Plan to give your beets about sixty five days to be ready for harvest, but can be consumed earlier depending how youâ€™ll be cooking or preserving them.

 Every family in the south loves their greens.
 Itâ€™s a staple vegetable that grows well in cool weather.
-The Georgia Southern variety provides an extended crop by being slow bolting, giving you more time to enjoy this delicious green.
 This variety in particular happens to be an absolutely beautiful specimen, with thick, blue-green leaves.
+It’s a high producer, tasty and so nutritious in colder months.
+Vates collards will tolerate some shade, but prefer full sun exposure.
 Collards of all varieties are a late summer garden favorite, as they are very cold hardy and will often be one of the few vegetables in the garden to continue to grow through a frost or snow.
 In most parts of the country, gardeners will leave their collard greens in the ground until the first frost arrives, as the cold will bring out the true flavor of the greens.

 Cosmic Purple Carrots